 YOUTH PARTICIPATORY ACTION RESEARCH

-CROP+TR is facilitating a 4-H YPAR curriculum for teens focused on the opioid epidemic.
-Content includes the basic science of opioid drugs, risks for opioid misuse, health consequences of opioid misuse, and evidence-based interventions for prevention, treatment, and recovery from opioid use disorder.
-WSU faculty in extension, human development, and the Elson S. Floyd College of Medicine are collaborating alongside WSU County Extension staff and Faculty and local community partners to implement this curriculum.
+Between 2020 - 2021, CROP+TR facilitated a 4-H YPAR curriculum for teens focused on the opioid epidemic.
+Content included the basic science of opioid drugs, risks for opioid misuse, health consequences of opioid misuse, and evidence-based interventions for prevention, treatment, and recovery from opioid use disorder.
+WSU faculty in extension, human development, and the Elson S. Floyd College of Medicine collaborated alongside WSU County Extension staff and Faculty and local community partners to implement this curriculum.

-Youth who participate in CROP+TR 4-H YPAR will learn about the content areas described above, conduct a relevant needs assessment, and formulate and implement a plan for improving prevention, treatment, or recovery in their communities.
+Youth who participated in CROP+TR 4-H YPAR learned about the content areas described above, conducted a relevant needs assessment, and formulated and implemented a plan for improving prevention, treatment, or recovery in their communities.

 WHAT IS PARTICIPATORY ACTION RESEARCH?